wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 **Wallarm behavior:**

-Wallarm detects the credential stuffing attempts only if the filtering node has version 4.10 or above.
+Wallarm detects the credential stuffing attempts only if the filtering node has version 4.10 or above and the [Credential Stuffing Detection](about-wallarm/credential-stuffing.md) functionality is enabled and properly configured.

-The [Credential Stuffing Detection](about-wallarm/credential-stuffing.md) functionality collects and displays real-time information about attempts to use compromised or weak credentials to access your applications.
-It also enables instant notifications about such attempts and forms full downloadable list of all compromised or weak credentials providing access to your applications.

-**Remediation:**
+**Additional recommendations:**

-You may follow these recommendations:
+In addition to the protection measures performed by Wallarm, you may follow these recommendations:

 * Get familiar with the [OWASP credential stuffing description](https://owasp.org/www-community/attacks/Credential_stuffing), including the "Credential Stuffing Prevention Cheat Sheet".
 * Force users to use strong passwords.